Home Becoming (Part 2)

 Becoming (Part 2)

-I looked at a woman standing there by the door.
+A woman stood there by the door.

 She did not move.
 And neither did I.